nhstaple/FlatCell/gitflow/README.md

 git flow init
 :: Enter "master" for production release, and "dev" for "next release."
 ```
-To start your own feature branch-
+To start your own `feature/` branch-
 ```
 git flow feature start <your feature>
 git flow feature publish <your feature>